Ortovox 3L Ortler Review

 Mobility and Fit

 One of the more distinguishing characteristics of this model is the suppleness and stretchiness of the fabric.
 Unlike many other hardshells, this waterproof fabric doesn't feel crinkly at all.
-The stretchiness, at the same time, ensures that there that this layer hardly provides any resistance to your body's movements.
-Fit wise, we should note that this jacket is a bit slimmer-fitting than many others.
+The stretchiness, at the same time, ensures that this layer hardly provides any resistance to your body's movements.
+Fit-wise, we should note that this jacket is a bit slimmer-fitting than many others.
 This slimness can help you feel less encumbered by high-output activities.
 However, it doesn't leave much room to accommodate larger folks or anyone hoping to wear several warm layers underneath.
-It's a great shell when you're moving fast, but less ideal on slower or colder days.
+It's a great shell when you're moving fast but less ideal on slower or colder days.

 Venting and Breathability